 Generating qualified leads

-By being selective about the kinds of topics you write about, you can control the type of readers – and thus clients – you attract.
-If you’re a life coach focused on helping successful entrepreneurs live a meaningful life, you might have a post about “What to do after selling your business” as many of your target clients may struggle with this question.
+By being selective about the kinds of topics you write about, you can control the type of readers – and thus coaching clients – you attract.
+If you’re a life coach focused on helping successful entrepreneurs live a meaningful life, you might have a blog post about “What to do after selling your business” as many of your target clients may struggle with this question.
 However, you probably shouldn’t publish an article about “How to know you’re ready to quit your job” as that appeals to a whole different crowd.

 The better you know your target audience, the better you can focus your keyword research on topics they care about, and the more likely you are to rank for articles they’ll want to read from top to bottom.